Membership

 • Flexible and responsive - LALC operates an agile business model with home-based staff which allows LALC to serve our members better and be more flexible and responsive to their needs.

-• Partners in the negotiations of the Charter - along with other key partners.
+• Partners in the negotiations of the County Charter - along with other key partners.
 The Charter sets down key working relationships between Parish & Town Councils and the County Council.

 • Public Works Loans Board - the loan applications process goes though the network of ALCs.